Barnawapara Wildlife Sanctuary: Fauna

-Wildlife of the sanctuary include Tigers, Sloth Bear, Flying Squirrels, Jackals, Four-horned Antelopes, Leopards, Chinkara, Black Buck, Jungle Cat, Barking Deer, Porcupine, Monkey, Bison, Striped Hyena, Wild Dogs, Chital, Sambar, Nilgai, Jackal, Gaur, Muntjac, Wild Boar, Cobra, and Python.
-Recently wild buffalo were imported from Manas National Park for reintroduction in the wild.
+Wildlife of the sanctuary include Tigers, Sloth Bear, Flying Squirrels, Jackals, Four-horned Antelopes, Leopards, Chinkara, Jungle Cat, Barking Deer, Porcupine, Monkey, Bison, Striped Hyena, Wild Dogs, Chital, Sambar, Nilgai, Jackal, Gaur, Muntjac, Wild Boar, Cobra, and Python.
+In 2020, wild buffalo were imported from Manas National Park for reintroduction in the wild.
+In 2018, the blackbucks was reintroduced into the sanctuary, at that time the specie was declared locally extinct in the state of Chattisgarh.
+In 2025, its population has grown to 190.

 The sanctuary also has a large population of birds that include Peacock, Parrots, Bulbul, White-rumped Vultures, Green Avadavat, Lesser Kestrels, Peafowl, Wood Peckers, Racket-tailed Drongos, Egrets, and Herons.
 Bird watching in Barnawapara is one of the most enjoyed and popular activities.

 Connectivity

 The reserve is about 100 km from Raipur and about 45 km from Mahasamund city.
 The nearest airport is the Swami Vivekananda Airport.

 Tourism

-There are a number of scenic waterfalls in the sanctuary, like Dhaskund waterfall, Siddhakhol Waterfall, Nakuti Darha waterfall, etc. There are other tourist attractions, such as Gond Nagarjuna caves, which the local Gondi people consider as sacred and have been worshipping there.
-The Gonds call it 'Chanda Dai'.
-Once the Dalai Lama had come to meditate in this cave.
-Other places like Turturiya Dham are also popular.
+There are a number of scenic waterfalls in the sanctuary, like Dhaskund waterfall, Siddhakhol Waterfall, Nakuti Darha waterfall, etc. Other places like Turturiya Dham are also popular.
 It is situated on the northern boundary of the sanctuary besides the Balamdehi river, 13 km from Barnawapara, is believed to have been the abode of Sage Valmiki and the place where Sita lived in exile, and where Luv and Kush were born.